RedHeadphone/codeforces-readme-stats/CONTRIBUTING.md

 1. Fork the repository and clone the code to your local machine.
 2. Run `npm install` in the repository root.
 3. Run the command `npm run dev` to start the development server at <http://localhost:3000>.
+4. To run the development server for docs use command `mkdocs serve` (setup it using command `pip install mkdocs mkdocs-material`)

 ## Themes Contribution